 4. Start a Budget

 If you’ve never followed a budget then now is the time to do so.
-You’ll have enough on your plate with classes, extracurricular activities, study groups, etc. Don’t put an extra load on your shoulders worrying about money.
+You’ll have enough on your plate with classes, extracurricular activities, and study groups.
+Don’t put an extra load on your shoulders worrying about money.
 Write down all your expenses and all your income.
-Divvy up what money you need for bills, textbooks, events, etc., and then choose what to do with leftover funds.
+Divvy up what money you need for bills, textbooks, events, etc. Then, choose what to do with leftover funds.

 5. Review Financial Aid

 Visit the FAFSA website and review your Student Aid Report.
 Make sure all the information is correct and current.
-If you received more loans than you need you may want to look at declining some.
-Once school is over, you’ll pay these back + interest so make sure you only take what you need.
-There are many different loans that would be good to know about.
+If you received more loans than you need, you may want to consider declining some.
+While the extra money may be nice, once school is over, you’ll have to pay these back + interest.
+It’s best to only take what you need.

 Financial aid